ckamerin/recommender_system/README.md

+# Project Discontinued
+Decided to focus efforts on a new project.
+This served mostly as an educational opportunity with GANs and Neural Networks for prediction

+Original README

 # Recommender_System

 This project aims to take user data obtained through a questionaire and utilize neural networks in order to recommend a headset that best fits their use case based on headphone parameters.